68% of people saying they bought a laundry brand in the past 3 months didn’t buy it at all (according to panel data).

 We follow the herd: in supermarkets, top seller labels result in an average sales lift of 41%.

 Most people who own trucks don’t use them.
-75% of truck owners tow something once or less, and a third do not haul anything in their truck beds at all.
+75% of truck owners tow something once a year or less, and a third don’t haul anything at all.
 In other words, truck ownership is mostly a form of costly signalling.